Hi, my name is Jack, and I have a problem. A mashed potato problem.

 If you love these, click here for more vegetarian Thanksgiving recipe ideas.

 - 3-4 cloves of roasted garlic (see notes)

 - 1 (1-pound) cauliflower head, broken into a few large pieces

 - 4-6 tablespoons olive oil (or butter/vegan butter)

 - Reserve some starchy potato water

 - Roast a whole garlic bulb for 1 hour using this method or drizzle individual cloves with olive oil and salt and bake at 350 until soft (about 15 minutes).

-- Bring a large pot of salted water to a boil.
+- Meanwhile, bring a large pot of salted water to a boil.
 Add the potatoes and the cauliflower (I did them at the same time) and boil until knife-tender (until you can poke with a knife and it easily slides out).
-My cauliflower took about 15 minutes, my potatoes about 25-35.
+My cauliflower took about 15 minutes, while my potatoes took 25-35.

 - Serve hot.
 Mine actually reheated great too - store in the fridge, microwave the next day.